Computer-Vision-Team-Amsterdam/OOR-on-edge/README.md

         source: # path where a copy of all input data will be stored in case training_mode is activated in the config.yml
         target: /training_mode
     ```
-1. Create a file `.iot-env` with the IoT settings:
+1. Create two files `.iot-prd-env` and `.iot-dev-env` with the IoT settings for PRD and DEV:

     ```bash
     HOSTNAME_IOT="XXX"